 The Pantry continues to operate, rain or shine, in heat or cold.
 We are so grateful for the loyal support of our volunteers, congregation, community and local businesses.
-We are grateful to the Communications Commission for working with Walter and Sign Stop to create this sign that will better direct our donors to our all-hours drop-off bins.
+We are grateful to the Communications Commission for working with Walter and Sign Stop to create this sign that will better direct our donors to our after hours drop-off bins.

 A huge thanks to Temple Beth Am and Yorktown for Justice; their food drive as an MLK Day of Service created eight (8) carloads of food supplies for the pantry, a total of over 1200 usable items.
 We also benefitted from the Yorktown Girls Lacrosse Team’s Hungry Hearts Food Drive.
 The Knights of Columbus at St. Patrick’s Church has also been a consistent donor.